CrossElectronics/nomi-data-reskin/README.md

 ## Credits

+Original idea from [Nomi Labs](https://github.com/Nomi-CEu/Nomi-Labs), and textures by [IntegerLimit](https://github.com/IntegerLimit)

-Some of the color palettes from [Color Magic](https://colormagic.app/)
+Some of the color palettes from [Color Magic](https://colormagic.app/), NO AI is involved.

 ## License